bhunut-adobe/UST-Install-Scripts/README.md

 <code>(New-Object System.Net.WebClient).DownloadFile("https://git.io/vx8fh","inst.ps1"); .\inst.ps1 <b>-cleanpy</b>; rm -Force .\inst.ps1;</code>

 ### Ubuntu 12.04 +
-<b>This script is still under development, additional setup may be required!!</b>
+<b>This script is still under development - additional setup may be required!!</b>

+The following will install User Sync and related packages (includes python if desired)

+<code>sudo sh -c 'wget -O ins.sh https://git.io/vx8JV; chmod 777 ins.sh; ./ins.sh; rm ins.sh;'</code>

 For older versions (12.04), you may need to run this line first to enable the proper security protocols

 <code>sudo sh -c 'apt-get update; apt-get install wget openssl libssl-dev -y -qq;' &> /dev/null</code>

-The following will install User Sync and related packages (includes Python)

-<code>sudo sh -c 'wget -O ins.sh https://git.io/vx8JV; chmod 777 ins.sh; ./ins.sh; rm ins.sh;'</code>
+### Arguments

+<code>--ust-Version <2.2.2 | 2.3></code>

+Specify which version of UST you want to install.
+The recommended version at this time is 2.2.2, since 2.3 is currently 2.3rc4.
+By default, 2.2.2 will be installed.
+The version of UST to be used along with your host Ubuntu version determine which python version shoudl be used, and fetches the appropriate user-sync package.

+<code>--install-python</code>

+By default, python is neither installed nor updated.
+The script will determine which version of the user-sync tool to fetch based on which python versions are native to your host Ubuntu version.
+If you add the <b/>--install-python</b> flag, the script will determine the highest possible python version that can be installed on your host to work with the selected UST version, and install/update that python version before downloading the tool.
+This command can also be used in conjunction with the --offline flag to build deployment archives for a target host and optimal python version.
+The general behavior is: find which version of python 3 the UST version requires.
+If that version is available, install it.
+Otherwise, revert to python 2.7.

+<code>--offline</code>

+This option builds a complete UST package in .tar.gz format on your local machine.
+You can use this to deploy the tool to VM's that are not able to run the script.
+Use this in combination with the above commands to produce a target UST/python version package for your host.